UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Is Fidelity International a good broker?

 Fidelity International is one of the U.K.’s top broker services, with a great reputation within the investment community due to its long experience and expertise.
-It is on the more expensive side, though, for people with small portfolios or those looking to trade small amounts.
+It is on the more expensive side, though, especially for people with small portfolios or those looking to trade small amounts.

 Is Fidelity International in the U.K.?

 Yes, Fidelity launched in the U.K. in 1973.
-It offers share dealing services, funds and financial advice to U.K. investors.
+It offers share dealing services, funds, and financial advice to U.K. investors.

 Is Fidelity a good ISA provider?